okTurtles/group-income/_specs/flow-to-typescript-migration.md

 ## Summary

 Group Income currently uses Flow for static typing.
-Flow is applied globally via `all=true` in `.flowconfig`, so type annotations appear throughout the codebase without needing a `@flow` pragma (only `Gruntfile.js` carries one).
+Flow is applied globally via `all=true` in `.flowconfig`, so type annotations appear throughout the codebase without needing a `@flow` pragma — **no file in the repo carries one**, and `flow-remove-types` is correspondingly configured with `all: true` (see the comment at `Gruntfile.js:216`).
 Flow types are erased at build time by `flow-remove-types` through a custom esbuild plugin for `.js` files.
 (It also ran inside the custom Vue SFC plugin for `<script>` blocks until that path was removed — see below.)

+Coverage is global *minus* the `[ignore]` block of `.flowconfig`, which is substantial and must be carried over verbatim — see the parity principle below.

 This spec covers replacing Flow with TypeScript across the codebase and the toolchain that supports it.